getsocial-im/getsocial-android-sdk/README.md

 The next step is to set up your webhook with GetSocial.
-Navigate to the [developers dashboard](http://developers.getsocial.im) and click "Webhooks".
+Navigate to the [GetSocial Developer Portal](https://developers.getsocial.im) and click "Webhooks".

 Now you should copy your URL from RequestBin into the textfield with the label "URL" and save the changes.

 Now every time someone installs the app using our smart invite, the webhook you've configured on GetSocial will send a request to your RequestBin, give it a try.